 Schalit critically interrogates everything from Middle Eastern politics to the New Economy, from debates in the independent music scene about “selling out” to the current cultural interventions of Jerry Falwell and his followers.

 Legendary indie rockers the Jesus Lizard present an idiosyncratic, impassioned document of their rock and roll conquests.

 Jonah Sees Ghosts is a shocking, touching, and humorous first novel that blends magical realism with a figurative study of how alcohol abuse shapes the personalities within a family.

 A riveting tale of sickness and survival from the first female author on the Punk Planet Books imprint that brought you the indie hit Hairstyles of the Damned.

-Serpent’s Tail novelist Unsworth shocks and awes with help from her London criminal-literary colleagues.
+Serpent’s Tail novelist Unsworth teases, tickles, and horrifies with her stellar curation of London Noir.